kanishkegb/kanishkegb.github.io/_posts/2023-03-12-plotly-with-markdown.md

 { % include_relative plotly_example.html % }
 ```

-Now, you can see the interactive image on your website.
+Now, you should be able to see the interactive image on your website, similar to the below plot.
 You can interact with your mouse, zoom in, check data points, or save the image as a PNG file.

 {% include_relative plotly_example.html %}